 Failure to register the charge is an offence.
 If convicted, company officers may be fined up to S$1,000.
 Non-compliance may also render the charge void against the liquidator or other secured creditors of the company.

-Charges in Singapore
+Charge Created in Singapore

-Charges Outside Singapore
+Charge Created Outside Singapore

 Variation of Charge